BuyBigBall/Dzair-Academy/README.md

 	 Profile management
 	 Message send / inbox
 	 Right to left and left to right responsive design
-	 Anyone from staff team can write new page or write translation of a page (about, contact …etc.).
+	 Anyone from staff team can write new page or write translation of a page (about, contact …etc.)
 	 Staff can manage translation (for example a button which has text in English “GO” we need to translate it manually in website without using api or whatever)  Staff need to approve the following: o “Field of training – Faculty – Level – Specialization” changes. o Profile photo changes.
 	 Design
 		o colors: I recommend to use the colors used in the following colors (50/46/44/24/22/21) shown in this website: https://visme.co/blog/website-color-schemes/.
 		o Avoid:
 	 Lot of colors
 	 Funny design (fonts …etc)